 It’s been more than 13 years since the retail launch of Microsoft’s snow-white, seventh-generation console, the Xbox 360.
 The console stands as one of the best in history, with a tremendous lineup of games across a wide variety of genres, and several exclusives stand among the greatest games ever made.
 We’ve compiled a list of the 50 best Xbox 360 games, which showcase not only major turning points in the video game industry, but also experiences that have withstood the test of time.

 Rankings: No. 1 through No. 10

-1. ‘Mass Effect 2’
+1. Mass Effect 2

 Mass Effect 2 stands as the pinnacle of BioWare and EA’s ambitious space odyssey role-playing franchise.
 In the series’ “dark middle chapter,” Commander Shepard’s explores exotic planets, recruits daring crew members, and records more Citadel advertisements.
 The story starts off with a bang, as the protagonist Shepard is brutally killed, only to be rebuilt by Cerberus — a sort of paramilitary organization with a strong political agenda.